raemondarellano/git/cheatsheets.md

-To check changes to your local
+# To check changes to your local

 git status

-To to add your change to your local
+# To to add your change to your local

-# for all changes
+for all changes

 gid add .

-# for specific file
+for specific file

 git add my_code/

-To commit and create message before push
+# To commit and create message before push

 git commit -m "my firs push"

-to push your local to repository
+# To push your local to repository

 git push